laserpants/sagacious-cpp/README.md

 too tight
 ```

-The type of smart pointer described here is know as [`std::unique_ptr`](https://en.cppreference.com/w/cpp/memory/unique_ptr) in the C++11 standard library and as `scoped_ptr` in Boost.
+The kind of smart pointer described here is know as [`std::unique_ptr`](https://en.cppreference.com/w/cpp/memory/unique_ptr) in the C++11 standard library and as `scoped_ptr` in Boost.
 The `unique_ptr` is *unique* in the sense that it holds the *only reference* to the memory it is pointing to.
 To contrast this, let's look at what it means if we were to allow for this reference to be shared between objects.

 ## Memory model
 ### std::thread